KaterynaSch/CarRental/README.md

     This page will automatically reload when you save your changes to the project files.

 ##Expand
 The production version of the project will automatically be linted, assembled and deployed on GitHub Pages, in the `gh-pages` branch, whenever the `main` branch is updated.
-For example, after direct pushu or accepted pool-request.
+For example, after direct push or accepted pool-request.
 To do this, in the `package.json` edit the `homepage` field, replacing `your_username`and `your_repo_name` on your own, and send the changes to GitHub.

 ```json
 "homepage": "https://your_username.github.io/your_repo_name/"